analyticendeavors/pbi-multi-tool/README.md

 - **Microsoft Power BI** is a trademark of Microsoft Corporation

 ### **License**
 This software is released under the MIT License.
-See [LICENSE](LICENSE) for full terms and conditions.
+See [LICENSE.txt](LICENSE) for full terms and conditions.

 ---